FOREX-Yen hits 3-year highs vs euro as Brexit worries mount

 * Pound hovers just above 2-month low vs dollar, euro

-* Swiss franc also gains as investors seek safe havens (Adds more comment, updates prices)
+* Swiss franc also gains as investors seek safe havens (New throughout after start of European trade)

 By Patrick Graham

-As opinion polls continued to show the "Leave" camp moving ahead before the June 23 vote, and Britain's biggest selling paper, the Sun, came out in favour of leaving the bloc, sterling fell 1 percent to a two-month low of $1.4112.
+As polls showed the "Leave" camp moving ahead before the June 23 vote, sterling fell 1 percent against the dollar compared to late levels in New York but was holding just above two-month lows hit during the day on Monday.

-While many market players are sceptical about the accuracy of the polls, recent results have sent a shockwave through global financial markets.

-The Swiss franc, another traditional harbour in times of global financial stress, hit a three-month high against the euro , and the dollar gained about half a percent against the euro and a basket of currencies.
+The Swiss franc, another traditional harbour in times of global financial stress, hit a three-month high against the euro , and the dollar was around 0.3 percent higher overall against a basket of currencies.

-Ahead of this week's Bank of Japan meeting, traders say strong resistance around 105.50 has kept the yen from surging towards 100 per dollar - levels which many assume would force the Bank of Japan to intervene against its currency.
+Ahead of this week's Bank of Japan meeting, traders say strong resistance around 105.50 yen per dollar has kept the yen from surging towards 100 per dollar - levels which many assume would force the Bank of Japan to intervene against the yen.

 The debate now among traders is whether the BoJ will take policy steps on Thursday aimed at weakening the currency, when a vote for a Brexit next week would be expected to drive more buying of the yen globally as a safe haven for capital.

-"A lot of people say that the BOJ won't do anything this week given the context," currency fund Millennium's co-head of portfolio management, Richard Benson, said.
+"A lot of people say that the BOJ won't do anything this week given the context," said Richard Benson, co-head of portfolio management at currency fund Millennium in London.

 "But if the yen is at trade-weighted highs, I wouldn't be surprised (to see action).
 If they are looking for a chance to manipulate the currency weaker, a policy meeting would be a natural choice."

-There is also growing talk among market participants of the role the Bank of England and other central banks may play on the night of the Brexit vote.

-Senior currency industry managers say they have told the bank it should be prepared to intervene to help stabilise sterling for the first time in decades and the IMF has also told the bank to ensure it has swap lines open to other major central banks to provide foreign exchange if need be.
+While many market players are sceptical about the accuracy of opinion polls ahead of the UK vote, recent results have suggested the "Leave" camp has gained momentum, sending jitters through global financial markets.

+A YouGov poll for The Times put "Leave" on 46 percent support compared with 39 percent support for "Remain."
+A poll from the same source last week had shown a 1 percent lead for the "Remain" campaign.

-Bookmakers' odds on a "Remain" vote have fallen from 78 percent last week to just 55 percent on Tuesday and William Hill said a Brexit could be odds-on favourite by the weekend.
+Bookmakers' odds on a vote to stay in the EU had fallen from 78 percent last week to just 55 percent on Tuesday.

-The danger now is that makes the risks balanced and a sharp move in sterling on the night of the vote all but guaranteed, where previously traders had assumed only a vote to leave would generate a shock.

-While sterling fell against the dollar in morning trade in London, it recovered to trade steadily on the day against the euro at 79.19 pence.
+Sterling was also half percent lower against the euro on the day, but slightly stronger compared to Monday's lows of 79.86 pence per euro.

-"Our best guess of a post-Brexit reaction is still that sterling loses 5-10 percent quickly against the dollar, dragging other European currencies down too," Societe Generale analysts said in a note.
+"Our best guess of a post-Brexit reaction is still that GBP/USD loses 5-10 percent quickly, dragging other European currencies down too," analysts from Societe Generale said in a note.

 "What's changing this week is that the very near-term outlook around the vote is now more symmetrical.
-Sterling is now as likely to rally by 10 figures in the immediate aftermath of the vote as to fall by 10."
-(Editing by Louise Ireland)
+Sterling is now as likely to rally by 10 figures against the dollar in the immediate aftermath of the vote as to fall by 10, depending on the outcome."

+The pound fell 1.2 percent to 149.85 yen according to Thomson Reuters data, having fallen to around 149.50 yen on Monday.
+(Editing by Keith Weir)

 May 22 The following financial services industry appointments were announced on Monday.
 To inform us of other job changes, email moves@thomsonreuters.com.